tc39/notes/meetings/2019-03/mar-26.md

 DE: segmenter isn't the only time, there were also changes to relative time format at Stage 3.
 We've tried to discuss in a very open way in ECMA-402 and also in plenary here.
 I think after some experience, going up and down stages isn't always productive.
 We all want things to happen, and we want to work out the details with more stakeholders as time goes on.
 If the committee has more feedback about how we can work out process improvements, we'd love to hear them.

-LBR: (Presents slides on Editorship) [Editorship slides](https://docs.google.com/presentation/d/1D2vP7GMknBFaXkuBteCLk5bhL-PN_j7z2yK4MmmfYnE/edit#slide=id.p)
+LEO: (Presents slides on Editorship) [Editorship slides](https://docs.google.com/presentation/d/1D2vP7GMknBFaXkuBteCLk5bhL-PN_j7z2yK4MmmfYnE/edit#slide=id.p)

-LBR: Do we have consensus to adopt the proposed editorship group?
+LEO: Do we have consensus to adopt the proposed editorship group?

 #### Conclusion/Resolution